Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Calibration with

-where $y_i$ is the expected number of events in bin $i$ according to Eqs.~\ref{eq:FullModel1} and \ref{eq:FullModel2}, and $n_i$ is the measured number of events in that bin.
-In this fit, the magnetic field $B$ and scattering parameters $p$ and $q$ are left free.
+In these fits, the magnetic field $B$ and scattering parameters $p$ and $q$ are left free.
 For the fit to the deep quad trap data, the scatter fractions $\gamma_i$ are inputted, while for the shallow trap data, the scatter fractions for H$_2$ and He are extracted from the fit, as motivated in \autoref{L_model}.
 In the final fits, the detection efficiency variation with frequency $\epsilon$ (as determined in \autoref{subsec:efficiency}) is included in the model.
 No background component is included in the fits due to the short run durations and negligible expected background rate.
 Section~\ref{subsec:electron_data} explains the reasons for expecting negligible background, and \autoref{subsec:background_limit} confirms this assumption.

 Numerical scatter peaks serve as fixed inputs to the fitting function.
 These scatter peaks are produced by convolving data-set-specific simulated instrumental resolutions $\mathcal{I}$ (see \autoref{subsec:ins_res}) with electron energy loss spectra $\mathcal{L}_{\mathrm{tot}}$.
-To determine $\mathcal{L}_{\mathrm{tot}}$, loss spectra are combined according to \autoref{eq:combine_peaks_from_different_gases}, considering gases present in $^{\mathrm{83m}}$Kr data: Kr, $^3$He, Ar, and H$_2$ and its isotopologues.
+To determine $\mathcal{L}_{\mathrm{tot}}$, loss spectra are combined according to \autoref{eq:combine_peaks_from_different_gases}, accounting for $\mathcal{L}_r$ and scattering from gases present in $^{\mathrm{83m}}$Kr data: Kr, $^3$He, Ar, and H$_2$ and its isotopologues.